the-expanse/SideQuestWiki/BMBF.md

-# All about BMBF the custom song installer for BeatSaber and installing it
+# BMBF the custom song installer for BeatSaber and how to install it (Beat on is no longer supported see here for custom songs)

 ## Beat On has long since been Discontinued, BMBF is what has replaced it, any error seen about Beat On is lingering code and can be ignored.